<img height="1" width="1" src="https://www.facebook.com/tr?id=568307677050997&amp;ev=PageView%20%20%20%20%20%20%20%20%20%20%20%20%20&amp;noscript=1">

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown

-Located a stone’s throw from Wilmington Island, Talahi Island is about 8 miles east of Savannah.
-Its well-preserved history and beautiful beaches make the island appealing to everyone, from young families to retirees.
+A stone’s throw from Wilmington Island, Talahi Island is about 8 miles east of Savannah.
+Its well-preserved history and beautiful beaches make it appealing to everyone from young families to retirees.

-Bordering the area’s plentiful marshes, most homes boast a traditional stucco exterior to bungalow styles and beachfront condominiums.
+Bordering the area’s plentiful marshes, the island hosts traditional stucco homes, bungalows, and beachfront condominiums.
 The area has a community feel, with several seasonal, family-friendly activities.

-Local Food Tips: For a bit of celebrity fare, check out celebrity chef Paula Deen’s Creek House & Seafood Grill for fresh fish and steaks.
-Current Kitchen & Cocktails is also worth a visit for its outdoor patio and large barbecue pit.
+Local Food Tips: Check out celebrity chef Paula Deen’s Creek House & Seafood Grill for fresh fish and steaks.
+Another local favorite is Molly McGuire’s—dubbed the spot to “Unwind on Island Time.”

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown

-Catering to mostly families and young professionals, Richmond Hill is adjacent to the Great Ogeechee River, about 30 minutes south of downtown Savannah.
-Known as “Henry Ford’s Southern Town,” the inventor considered Richmond Hill his winter retreat for many years, which has left a lasting historical impression.
+Home to mostly families and young professionals, Richmond Hill is adjacent to the Great Ogeechee River, about 30 minutes south of downtown Savannah.
+Known as “Henry Ford’s Southern Town,” the inventor considered it his winter retreat for many years.

-As one of the fastest-growing U.S. communities, Richmond Hill’s proximity to I-95 and Fort Stewart are a popular choice for U.S. military families.
+One of the fastest-growing U.S. communities, Richmond Hill’s proximity to I-95 and Fort Stewart make it a popular choice for U.S. military families.
 Whether you’re a lover of history or the beach, Richmond Hill has the best of both.

 School District Median Home Value Median Rent Median Household Income Nearby Parks & Features Proximity to Downtown